 They live in grasslands and thin forests in sub-tropical areas with mild temperatures in the southern states of North America.
 Their lifespan is up to five years.

-The masked shrew is also known as the cinereus shrew and common shrew, is a small, nocturnal, and solitary animal.
+The masked shrew, known as the cinereus shrew and common shrew, is a small, nocturnal, and solitary animal.

 Their color is grayish-brown with a lighter grayish color on the underbody.
 They measure just 9 cm, with a weight of 5g.